Code-Institute-Submissions/Akragas/README.md

 There are one or two features such as relocating the social icons on smaller devices and possible using captions on image gallery (when clicked).

 ## Debugging
-- Need to address: baguetteBox.min.js:7 Uncaught (in promise) TypeError: Failed to execute 'exitFullscreen' on 'Document': Document not active
+- Need to address: baguetteBox.min.js:7 Uncaught (in promise) TypeError: Failed to execute 'exitFullscreen' on 'Document': Document not active.
+Appears to be a known error: https://github.com/feimosi/baguetteBox.js/issues/212
 - Surface Duo not seeming to conform to pixel size breakpoint of embed video box

 ## Technologies Used